Electron Microscopy: SEM, TEM and EDS

 Sample preparation for paint cross-section SEM-EDS.
 A microtomed transverse section (as described in the paint examination topic) is mounted on an SEM stub with carbon adhesive, and carbon-coated to prevent charging.
 At 20 kV accelerating voltage and 10 mm working distance, the BSE image clearly shows layer interfaces by Z-contrast.
 The analyst measures each layer's thickness from the calibrated BSE image (cross-referenced against the optical comparison microscope measurement), then acquires EDS spectra at multiple points within each layer to establish the elemental profile.

 The transmission electron microscope passes a high-energy electron beam (typically 80-300 kV) through a thinly prepared specimen and detects the transmitted electrons.
 Because the specimen must be thin enough for electrons to penetrate (typically less than 100-200 nm for conventional TEM, and less than 50 nm for high-resolution work), sample preparation is more demanding than for SEM.
-But the payoff is imaging capability that reaches the lattice fringe level: individual atomic planes spaced 0.2-0.3 nm apart are resolvable in the best instruments.
+The payoff is imaging capability at the lattice fringe level: individual atomic planes spaced 0.2-0.3 nm apart are resolvable in the best instruments.

 TEM specimen preparation.
 For forensic work, TEM specimens are typically prepared by ultramicrotome sectioning (cutting sections of embedded material with a diamond knife to 60-100 nm thickness, floating them on water, and collecting on copper TEM grids).
 Alternatively, focused ion beam (FIB) milling (available in combined SEM-FIB instruments) can prepare site-specific cross-sections from specific regions of interest in a bulk specimen with nanometre precision.
 FIB preparation has become the preferred approach in forensic fibre and pigment work because it allows the analyst to select the exact cross-sectional location, whereas ultramicrotome sectioning produces sections at random positions along the material.

 Forensic applications of TEM.
 Three forensic application areas justify TEM in a well-equipped laboratory.
 First, asbestos fibre identification below the optical resolution limit: chrysotile asbestos fibrils have a diameter of 20-40 nm, far below what PLM can measure.
 TEM images the tubular structure of chrysotile fibrils directly and can image the electron diffraction pattern, which is the definitive crystallographic identification.
-This is the EPA 600/R-93/116 Method 7700 standard for TEM asbestos analysis in air and bulk samples.
+This is governed by EPA AHERA (40 CFR Part 763, Appendix A) and NIOSH Method 7402 for TEM asbestos analysis in air samples.
 Second, pigment particle characterisation in questioned paint and ink: TiO2 particles (100-300 nm) can be distinguished as anatase vs rutile polymorph by their electron diffraction spacing, providing more discriminating paint comparison data than SEM alone.
 Third, synthetic fibre ultrastructure: the crystal domain structure within drawn polymer fibres (the degree of crystallinity, crystal orientation, and amorphous-crystalline lamellar structure) is a forensic discriminator that FTIR and optical microscopy cannot access.
 These structural features correlate with the specific drawing and annealing conditions used in fibre manufacture, potentially identifying a specific production batch.

 TEM-EDS and EELS.
 A TEM equipped with an EDS detector performs X-ray elemental analysis with spatial resolution determined by the beam spot size (as small as 0.1 nm in a field-emission TEM), far better than SEM-EDS.
 Electron energy-loss spectroscopy (EELS), a related technique, measures the energy lost by transmitted electrons to specific excitation events in the specimen, providing both elemental analysis (with higher sensitivity than EDS for light elements such as carbon, nitrogen, oxygen) and chemical bonding state information (distinguishing metallic iron from iron oxide from iron sulphide).
 EELS is not routine in forensic casework but has been applied in specialist manufacturing-defect cases where the bonding chemistry of a surface treatment was in dispute.

-Interpreting GSR evidence in court requires addressing three questions: Was the GSR from a recent firearm discharge?
-Could it have been acquired by secondary transfer rather than direct shooting?
-And what does the count tell the jury about probability of shooting versus innocent exposure?
+Interpreting GSR evidence in court requires addressing three questions: whether the GSR originated from a recent firearm discharge; whether it could have been acquired by secondary transfer; and what the particle count indicates about the probability of shooting versus innocent exposure.

 Secondary transfer.
 GSR can transfer from a shooter's hands to a bystander's hands by handshake, to a seat surface by contact, to a police officer's hands by handling the suspect, or to an interview room surface.
 Studies of secondary transfer rates (Gassner and Stoecklein 2013, Gelsthorpe et al. 2019, and the ENFSI 2023 transfer position paper) show that secondary transfer rates are low (typically 1-5 characteristic particles per transfer event) but not negligible.
 High particle counts (greater than 10-20 confirmed Pb-Sb-Ba particles) are much less likely to arise from secondary transfer than low counts (1-3 particles).
 The analyst should report both the count and its context.

 US GSR evidence.
 US federal and state courts treat GSR evidence under the Daubert standard (or Frye in non-Daubert states).
-Courts have admitted GSR-SEM-EDS evidence routinely (United States v.
-Llera Plaza, 3d Cir.
-2002, was a notable firearms-evidence Daubert challenge that accepted SEM-EDS methodology while scrutinising examiner opinion).
+Courts have admitted GSR-SEM-EDS evidence routinely.
+United States v.
+Llera Plaza (E.D.
+Pa.
+2002) was a notable Daubert challenge, though it concerned latent fingerprint (ACE-V) methodology rather than SEM-EDS; GSR-SEM-EDS has been admitted as reliable under both Daubert and Frye standards in numerous federal and state proceedings.
 The FBI GSR protocol and OSAC Firearms and Toolmarks standards provide the baseline methodology that expert witnesses reference when challenged.
 US prosecutors typically present GSR evidence as a corroborative rather than standalone element.

 UK GSR evidence.
 The UK Forensic Science Regulator's 2022 GSR evidence guidance required that expert reports include: particle count, method used (automated vs manual), comparison against population data (background GSR prevalence studies), and an explicit statement that GSR can be acquired by secondary transfer.
 R v.
 Barry George (2007 EWCA Crim 2722) is the landmark UK case on GSR evidence: George's 1999 murder conviction was quashed in 2008 partly because the GSR evidence (a single particle found in a coat pocket) was later assessed as consistent with background contamination.
 The case led to a revision of UK GSR reporting standards requiring population prevalence data for single-particle findings.